rails/tailwindcss-rails/README.md

 Some common problems experienced by users ...

+### Running in a docker container exits prematurely

+If you are running `rails tailwindcss:watch` as a process in a Docker container, set `tty: true` in `docker-compose.yml` for the appropriate container to keep the watch process running.

+If you are running `rails tailwindcss:watch` in a docker container without a tty, pass the `always` argument to the task to instruct tailwindcss to keep the watcher alive even when `stdin` is closed: `rails tailwindcss:watch[always]`.
+If you use `bin/dev` then you should modify your `Procfile.dev`.

 ### Conflict with sassc-rails

 Tailwind uses modern CSS features that are not recognized by the `sassc-rails` extension that was included by default in the Gemfile for Rails 6.
 In order to avoid any errors like `SassC::SyntaxError`, you must remove that gem from your Gemfile.